-In today’s digital marketing ecosystem, SEM managers have access to more and more data each day.
-This data can be utilized to effectively meet and exceed client goals but the vast amounts of information available to us today can get very overwhelming.
-It seems there are hundreds if not thousands of platforms, tools and services available to markers these days.
+In today’s digital marketing ecosystem, search engine marketing (SEM) managers have access to more and more data each day.
+This data can be utilized to effectively meet and exceed client goals, complete a competitive analysis, and interpret the results of a marketing campaign, but the vast amounts of information available to us today can get very overwhelming.
+It seems there are hundreds if not thousands of platforms, marketing SEM tools, and marketing services available to markers these days.

 With such a huge selection out there, how do you know which of these to choose from?
-This quick guide gives you a breakdown of the top SEM tools we use at Power Digital to stay ahead of the game and deliver the best results.
+This quick guide gives you a breakdown of the best SEM tools we use at Power Digital, a top digital marketing agency, to stay ahead of the game and deliver the best results.

-Here are some of our team’s favorite paid search tools that help us in our daily work:
+Here are some of our team’s favorite paid search services that help us in our daily work:

-Keywordtool.io is a handy keyword research platform which is a great counterpart to Google’s Keyword Planner.
-The benefits here are that the tool takes your base keyword and appends several variations of words and phrases thus providing you more possible keywords to target.
-Additionally, it taps into Google, Bing, YouTube, Amazon and App Store so you can segment your research through multiple channels/platforms and not just Google’s search network.
+Keywordtool io is one of the handiest keyword research tools and is a great counterpart to Google’s Keyword Planner.
+The benefits here are that the tool takes your base keyword and appends several variations of words and keyword phrases thus providing you with more possible, relevant keywords to target.
+Additionally, it taps into SEM platforms like Google and Bing, along with YouTube, Amazon, and App Store, so you can segment your research through multiple channels/platforms and not just Google’s search network.

-The free version of the tool allows you to generate up to 750 long-tail keywords suggestions for every search term.
-While this free version is extremely helpful, they also offer API access which allows you to generate thousands of keyword variations using simple scripts, Google Spreadsheets or Excel.
+The free version of this keyword research tool allows you to generate up to 750 long-tail keywords and keyword suggestions for every search term.
+While this free version is extremely helpful, they also offer API access which allows you to generate thousands of keyword variations using simple scripts, Google Spreadsheets, or Excel.

 Google Data Studio